11. Oscar Niemeyer | Greatest Architects

 Eero Saarinen was a 20th-century Finnish American architect and industrial designer noted for his neo-futuristic style.

 Born: 20 August 1910, Kirkkonummi, FinlandDied: 1 September 1961, Ann Arbor, Michigan, United StatesBooks: Eero Saarinen on His Work, MOREAwards: Twenty-five Year Award

-Remment Lucas “Rem” Koolhaas is a Dutch architect, architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the Graduate School of Design at Harvard University.
+Remment Lucas “Rem” Koolhaas is a Dutch architect, architectural theorist, urbanist, and Professor in the Practice of Architecture and Urban Design at the Graduate School of Design at Harvard University.